Good Luck to You, Leo Grande: Development and casting

 In October 2020, it was announced that Emma Thompson would star in a film directed by Sophie Hyde from a screenplay by Katy Brand.
 The film is a joint project between Genesius Pictures and Cornerstone Films, with Debbie Gray and Adrian Politowski producing.
 Daryl McCormack joined the cast in February 2021.

 Hyde said that she enjoyed working with Thompson, and the two of them worked collaboratively, with the resulting film a co-creation by both of them.
-"We discussed a lot, listened to each other’s stories and ideas about the material."
+"We discussed a lot, listened to each other's stories and ideas about the material."

 Filming

 Principal photography began on 8 March 2021 and concluded on 20 April 2021.
 Filming locations included London and Norwich.

-Thompson's nude scene in this film was "probably the hardest thing I've ever had to do," she said.

 McCormack and Thompson did not require an intimacy coordinator to orchestrate their sex scenes.
+Regarding her nude scene for the film, Thompson has commented that "[i]t's very challenging to be nude at 62".

 Release

 Cornerstone Films handled international sales and sold the film to independent distributors.
 In October 2021, Lionsgate acquired UK distribution rights to the film.

-The film premiered at the 2022 Sundance Film Festival, which at the last minute was changed to an online rather than in-person event because of an increase in cases of the Omicron variant during the COVID-19 pandemic in the United States, on 22 January 2022.
-Following the premiere, Searchlight Pictures acquired U.S. distribution rights to the film for Hulu.
+The film premiered at the 2022 Sundance Film Festival, which at the last minute was changed to an online rather than in-person event because of an increase in cases of the Omicron variant during the COVID-19 pandemic in the United States, on 22 January.
+Following the premiere, Searchlight Pictures acquired U.S. distribution rights to the film for $7.5 million, planning to release it through the streaming service Hulu.

-On 11 March 2022, it was revealed the film would be released on Hulu on 17 June 2022.
-The film was also released theatrically by Lionsgate in the United Kingdom on the same date.